assisrafael/react-app-boilerplate/README.md

 - HRM with fast-refresh and webpack dev server
 - SSR with expressjs
 - App routes with react-router
-- Lazy loading and code splitting [`loadable-components branch`](https://github.com/assisrafael/react-app-boilerplate/pull/1)
+- Lazy loading and code splitting (optional)
+- eslint basic setup

 ## How to use it